fusionfabric/open-api-standard/Customization.md

 #### Resource Schema Definition

->- The custom-fields field defines the additionalProperties keyword as a object - this allows any additional properties including simple or complex type.
+>- The `custom-fields` field defines the `additionalProperties` keyword as an object which supports both simple and complex additional properties
->- The custom field names size, contact, email, phone_number are NOT defined in the API because they are dynamic fields
+>- The custom field names `rating`, `contact`, `email`, phone_number are NOT defined in the API because they are dynamic fields
->- The custom field names size, phone_number do NOT require to adhere to Finastra API field naming standards because they are not explicitly defined in the API, rather they are defined externally e.g. in the Core backend
+>- The custom field names, e.g. `phone_number`, do NOT need to adhere to Finastra API field naming standards because they are not explicitly defined in the API, rather they are defined externally e.g. in the Core backend
->- For further details of the additionalProperties keyword see [JSON schema](https://json-schema.org/understanding-json-schema/reference/object.html#id2)
+>- For further details of the `additionalProperties` keyword see [JSON schema](https://json-schema.org/understanding-json-schema/reference/object.html#id2)

 ```
 customer: